-Over the last 12 years, the US government has pushed back the implementation date of the new ID requirements again and again.
+Over the last few years, the US government has pushed back the implementation date of the new ID requirements again and again.
 The Department of Homeland Security has changed the deadline several times, trying to give all the states time to revamp the way they issue driver’s licenses.
 But it seems that some states are in no hurry to comply with the ID rules!
 The states in yellow are currently under the extension timeline.
 It may be best for these travelers to get a passport if they travel a lot.

-The most recent REAL ID deadline came and went on October 10, 2017.
+A recent REAL ID deadline came and went on January 22, 2018.
 On that date, all Americans were expected to have a REAL ID-compliant ID card or passport in order to board a flight, enter a Federal facility, or visit a nuclear power plant or military base.
 That didn’t happen, though.
-Roughly half of all US states and territories still weren’t issuing REAL ID cards by October 10.
+Roughly half of all US states and territories still weren’t issuing REAL ID cards.
 Rather than have millions of travelers turned away from their flights, the government pushed out the deadline again.
-Non-compliant states have been given a grace period until January 22, 2018.
-Until then, residents of those states can keep using their driver’s licenses to fly within the US.
+Currently, residents of those states can keep using their driver’s licenses to fly within the US.

 This doesn’t mean that all of the non-compliant states will need to start issuing REAL ID driver’s licenses by mid-January, though.
 Every single state has applied for an extension to the deadline!
-As of the time of this writing (December 11, 2017), almost all of the non-compliant states have been given an extension.
-Only Louisiana, Michigan, New York, and American Samoa are still waiting to have their extensions granted.
-If you live in a state with an extension, you can keep using your current driver’s license to fly until October 10, 2018.
+As of the time of this writing, all of the non-compliant states have been given an extension.

 Will you need a passport to fly domestically next year?